Introduction to School Prints

 The commissioned artists are provided with the Rawnsley’s original 1940s brief which stated ‘We only ask you if you would be good enough to do something suitable for children and not to use more than six colours.
 The auto-lithographs, will be used in schools, as a means of giving school children an understanding of contemporary art.’

 Sales of the prints supports the cost of the engagement programme.

-Low-cost posters of the prints are also available to schools outside of Wakefield to buy, together with free teaching resources.
+A special thank you to all the artists for donating artwork to Wakefield District schools since 2018.
 Thank you also to artist Antony Gormley who generously donated a drawing to The Hepworth Wakefield to loan out to local schools as part of the project.

 A joyful idea reborn